mar10/yabs/docs/sphinx/ug_writing_plugins.rst

 .. warning::

-    The plugin API is still preliminary: expect changeges!
+    The plugin API is still preliminary: expect changes!

 Additional task types can be added to *Yabs* by the way of *plugins*.